-This time, I would like to make a Type-16 Tamiya kit, Maneuver Combat Vehicle, which I have wanted to make for a long time, but at one time it was scarce and hard to get.
+This time, I would like to make a Type-16 Tamiya kit, Maneuver Combat Vehicle, which I have wanted to make for a long time, but at one time, it was scarce and hard to get.
 I’m not sure if it was because of increased demands for models due to corona or because of a shortage due to the production cycle, but I got it a little while ago, so I’m going to start building it right away.

-There are 8 rubber tires with a sense of precision.
+There are eight rubber tires with a sense of precision.
 Should rubber tires also be painted?
 In my case, I like to paint after assembling all the parts, so I will paint the tires because the paint will stick out.
 Maybe I should fit only the tires later.

 Tamiya figures are quite realistic.
 Perhaps this is made more realistic by using 3D scanning.
 They have a Japanese look.
 The assembly is very similar to the WWII US tank crew set that I made in the past.
 Is the fitting of the parts of Tamiya’s recent figure kit like this?
 Maybe it’s comparable to resin figures.

-The markings on all the decals are cool.
+The markings on all the decals are excellent.
 This year is the Year of the Tiger, so I chose a vehicle of tiger mark.
 White Tiger.
 It is a vehicle belonging to the 1st Mobile Vehicle Company of the 42nd Rapid Response Activated Regiment belonging to the 8th Division of the JGSDF Western Army.

 The decal has turned a little white.
 I think it didn’t stick well.
-Tamiya’s decals seem to get squishy as soon as I use the mark softer, so I was cautious and rarely used the softer.
+Tamiya’s decals seem squishy as soon as I use the mark softer, so I was cautious and rarely used the softer.
 Maybe I should have tried harder.

-Since the rapid response regiment is said to focus on the aircraft transportation, perhaps they are considering forming a force capable of responding to an invasion by a particular country.
+Since the rapid response regiment is said to focus on aircraft transportation, perhaps they are considering forming a force capable of responding to an invasion by a particular country.
 The number of mobile combat vehicles will be about 200 by 2022.
-It seems to be deployed fairly evenly from north to south.
+It seems to be deployed reasonably evenly from north to south.

 I recommend Tamiya’s type-16 mobile combat vehicle kit because you can build it quickly.
-The mechanism around the suspension is interesting, and it is fun to move the front 4 tires in combination even after completion.
+The mechanism around the suspension is interesting, and it is fun to move the front four tires in combination even after completion.